gact/multipool/README.md

 (used with the --centimorgan parameter to compute crossover probabilities).
 The second column reports the number of sequencing reads from the first analyzed strain and the third column reports the read count from the second strain.
+An allele count file can be created from VCF input using the Multipool prep script `mp_prep.py`.